jacobcancode/LitConnect/index.md

 </style>

 <div class="content">
   <h3> Welcome to LitConnect, a social connectivity website made to foster engagement between readers.
-Click on top headers to view our main pages, or click to view the intro menu to customize your experience!
+Click on the links on the monitor to view our main pages, or click the spines of the books to customize your experience!
   </h3>
 </div>